5roop/task7/README.md

 Parsing `tmx` files is proving quite a challenge.
 After failures on en-sl files I tried en-mk due to their smaller size, but even so BeautifulSoup takes a long time to parse.
 Finally Taja gave me a neat advice: parse the tab separated text files instead.
 This worked.

-Remark on input data: without much inspection I found a few examples of Montenegrin text where I expected English.
+Remark on input data: without much inspection I found a few examples of Macedonian text where I expected English.

 The data was grouped by urls and classified.
 The resulting distribution of character lengths looks like this: